Mat-Su extends disaster declaration after back-to-back windstorms, ongoing gusts

 Gusty and cold conditions are expected to continue in Mat-Su and across Southcentral Alaska through late this week, according to a special statement issued Tuesday evening by the National Weather Service in Anchorage.
 Wind gusts in Mat-Su are expected to reach as high as 50 mph, the agency said.

-Relief applications for damages from Dec.
-6-8 opened last week and will remain available through Feb.
-9. Residents can apply online or by calling 844-445-7131.
+Relief applications for damages soft-launched Dec.
+12, with a full opening announced Dec.
+22. They will remain available through Feb.
+20, officials said.
+Residents can apply online or by calling 844-445-7131.

 -- Contact Amy Bushatz at contact@matsusentinel.com